Hormones & Sleep: How Are They Connected?

 When it comes to that time of night when we contemplate sleep, we don't usually think about how our hormones will help us to drift into peaceful slumber.
 But it is during this time when our body is inactive that our hormones replenish and reorganise themselves after battling the daytime highs and lows.

 Every activity we do during the day affects our hormone levels and ultimately, the quality of our sleep.
-Whether we have an argument with a friend, spend three hours watching TV or are busy with shift work, our body needs the time to regulate itself again whilst we sleep.
+Whether we are running errands, spending three hours watching TV or are busy with shift work, our body needs the time to regulate itself again whilst we sleep.

 Understanding the connection between hormones and sleep may help improve your sleep quality and general well-being.